junxit/us-congress-bills-119/bill.md

       - **(ii)** the supervisory, regulatory, or enforcement authority of a Federal banking agency (as defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C.
 1813)) or the National Credit Union Administration to further the ability of an institution under the supervision of the Federal banking agency or the National Credit Union Administration to maintain safe and sound operations or comply with this Act.
     - **(C)** *Applicability of existing capital standards*
       - **(i)** *Applicability of the Financial Stability Act of 2010* Section 171 of the Financial Stability Act of 2010 (12 U.S.C.
 5371) shall not apply to requirements issued under this paragraph.
       - **(ii)** *Rules relating to leverage capital requirements or risk-based capital requirements* Where an insured depository institution or depository institution holding company, as defined under section 171(a)(3) of the Financial Stability Act of 2010 (12 U.S.C.
-5371(a)(3)), includes, on a consolidated basis, a permitted payment stablecoin issuer, any rule issued by an appropriate Federal banking agency that imposes, on a consolidated basis, a leverage capital requirement or risk-based capital requirement on such insured depository institution or depository institution holding company, shall not require such insured depository institution or depository institution holding company to hold, with respect to the permitted payment stablecoin issuer and its assets and operations, any amount of regulatory capital in excess of the capital that such permitted payment stablecoin issuer must maintain under the capital requirements promulgated pursuant to paragraph (5)(A)(i).
+5371(a)(3)), includes, on a consolidated basis, a permitted payment stablecoin issuer, any rule issued by an appropriate Federal banking agency that imposes, on a consolidated basis, a leverage capital requirement or risk-based capital requirement on such insured depository institution or depository institution holding company, shall not require such insured depository institution or depository institution holding company to hold, with respect to the permitted payment stablecoin issuer and its assets and operations, any amount of regulatory capital in excess of the capital that such permitted payment stablecoin issuer must maintain under the capital requirements promulgated pursuant to subparagraph (A)(i).
       - **(iii)** *Rulemaking* Not later than the date the primary Federal payment stablecoin regulators issue regulations to carry out this section, each Federal banking agency, as defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C.
-1813), shall amend or otherwise modify any regulation described in clause (ii) so that it complies with such clause (ii).
+1813), shall amend or otherwise modify any rule described in clause (ii) so that it complies with such clause (ii).
-  - **(6)** *Treatment under the Bank Secrecy Act* A permitted payment stablecoin issuer shall be treated as a financial institution for purposes of the Bank Secrecy Act.
+  - **(6)** *Treatment Under the Bank Secrecy Act*
+    - **(A)** *In general* A permitted payment stablecoin issuer shall be treated as a financial institution for purposes of the Bank Secrecy Act.
+    - **(B)** *Regulations* The Secretary of the Treasury, acting through the Director of the Financial Crimes Enforcement Network, and in consultation with the primary Federal payment stablecoin regulators, shall issue regulations to apply the Bank Secrecy Act to permitted payment stablecoin issuers that are tailored to the size and complexity of such issuers, including by requiring each permitted payment stablecoin issuer to—
+      - **(i)** establish and maintain an anti-money laundering and countering the financing of terrorism program, which shall include—
+        - **(I)** an appropriate risk assessment;
+        - **(II)** the development of internal policies, procedures, and controls;
+        - **(III)** the designation of a compliance officer;
+        - **(IV)** an ongoing employee training program; and
+        - **(V)** an independent audit function to test such program;
+      - **(ii)** retain appropriate records of payment stablecoin transactions;
+      - **(iii)** monitor and report suspicious activity, which may include use of appropriate distributed ledger analytics; and
+      - **(iv)** maintain an effective customer identification program to identify and verify initial holders of a payment stablecoin for the purposes of carrying out appropriate customer due diligence.
+  - **(7)** *Compliance with sanctions* A permitted payment stablecoin issuer shall comply with all laws and regulations related to United States sanctions administered by the Office of Foreign Assets Control.
-  - **(7)** *Limitation on payment stablecoin activities* A permitted payment stablecoin issuer may only—
+  - **(8)** *Limitation on payment stablecoin activities* A permitted payment stablecoin issuer may only—
     - **(A)** issue payment stablecoins;
     - **(B)** redeem payment stablecoins;
     - **(C)** manage related reserves (including purchasing, selling, and holding reserve assets);